-Monthly Girls’ Nozaki-kun Volume 2 is a four-panel romantic comedy about a girl named Chiyo Sakura who has a crush on her schoolmate, Umetaro Nozaki.
-During Volume 1, she learns that he is a shojo manga artist who goes by the pen name of Sakiko Yumeno.
+Monthly Girls’ Nozaki-kun Volume Two is a four-panel romantic comedy about a girl named Chiyo Sakura who has a crush on her schoolmate, Umetaro Nozaki.
+During Volume One, she learns that he is a shojo manga artist who goes by the pen name of Sakiko Yumeno.
 Chiyo ends up becoming one of Umetaro’s assistants.

 Written by: Izumi Tsubaki

 Volume Two starts off with Umetaro getting his manuscript done ahead of time, so Chiyo invites him to do something fun since he has a break.
 Of course, as one would expect from Umetaro, he never truly takes a break from thinking about his manga.
 Much of the humor in this portion of the manga is derived from Umetaro’s workaholic mentality, and poor Chiyo doesn’t quite have the fun time with Umetaro that she had imagined.
 But she obviously must really like this guy if she’s still willing to hang out with him even though he’s expressed his cluelessness about love on many occasions between the two volumes of the series.

 We also see Umetaro meeting with his editor, Ken.
 It’s hilarious just how clueless Umetaro is when it comes to how he should progress his manga story, as Ken’s reactions add even more punch to the humor.
 But when Ken tells him that he needs to try identifying with his female protagonist, Umetaro spends a day at school trying to act like her.
 It’s humorous enough to the reader knowing why he’s acting the way he is, but the humor increases when Umetaro interacts with characters who don’t know he’s a mangaka and can’t comprehend his unusual behavior.